-- 5.5.
-We believe in many cases, developments of more than six storeys are appropriate for a site's circumstances.
-If Auckland Council is considering maximum heights within the modified THAB zone, it is important that the rules allow for variation, with greatest height in areas with the greatest accessibility.
-The areas with the maximum potential height should be situated along transport corridors and close to amenities such as Train Stations. - 5.6.
+- We believe in many cases, developments of more than six storeys are appropriate for a site's circumstances.
+The proposal of "up to" six storey buildings within walkable catchments for THAB zones does not unlock the intention of the NPS-UD.
+It is important that the rules allow for variation, with greatest height in areas with the greatest accessibility.
+Greater heights should be encouraged along transport corridors and close to amenities such as Train Stations. - 5.7.
 It is also crucial that any maximum height restriction allows variation for factors such as topography.
 Site specific variation is vital for ensuring that the highest quality developments are built.
-Alternatively, in the modified THAB zone, Auckland Council could rely upon the Height in Relation to Boundary rules to limit heights in select circumstances, which could encourage site amalgamation and consideration of outlooks.
+Alternatively, in the modified THAB zone, Auckland Council could rely upon the Height in Relation to Boundary rules to limit heights in select circumstances, which could encourage site amalgamation and consideration of outlooks. - Unfortunately, the Council has taken a blanket approach limiting development to "up to" six storeys within the THAB zone which will have huge design impacts as outlined in the section below.